COVID-19 Resource Center

 • Fortified grains

-Breast milk is 88 percent water.
-That’s why it’s imperative to stay hydrated during breastfeeding.
+Breast milk is more than 80% water.
+That’s why it’s important to stay hydrated during breastfeeding.

-In general, drink to quench thirst and monitor for signs of dehydration like concentrated urine or constipation.
+In general, drink to quench thirst.
+Watch for signs of dehydration, like concentrated urine or constipation.

 If you choose to consume either, follow these guidelines to keep your breast milk safe for your baby.

-Caffeine: Keep caffeine consumption less than 500mg per/ day if possible.
+Caffeine: Keep caffeine consumption to less than 300 mg per day.

-Preterm infant or infants with other health conditions may be more sensitive.
+Preterm infants or infants with other health conditions may be more sensitive to caffeine in breast milk.

 The best time to have a drink is during or immediately after breastfeeding since it takes time for the alcohol to reach the breast milk.
 This will give the most time for the alcohol to clear before your next feeding.
 If you are intoxicated, it is not safe to breastfeed your baby.